tbreunung/Barriers_for_RandomVib/README.md

 Institute for Mechanical Systems, ETH Zürich, Leonhardstrasse 21, 8092 Zürich, Switzerland

-Run m-files to reproduce the Figures shown in [1].
+Run m-files to reproduce the figures shown in [1].
 The script 'Duffing_barriers.m' analyes the classic Duffing equation and the script 'Duffing4D.m' a higher dimensional extension.
 Please refer to [1] for more explanations and the underlying theory.

 # Citation